Grammy Award for Best Music Film: Multiple wins and nominations

-Singers Madonna and Sting hold the record for the most wins as a performer in this category, with two each, while there have been three films about The Beatles among the winners.
-However, in two instances, The Beatles were not recognized as individual winners.
+Singers Madonna and Sting hold the record for the most wins as a performer in this category, with two each, while there have been three films about the Beatles among the winners.
+However, in two instances, the Beatles were not recognized as individual winners.
 To date, three directors won the award twice: David Mallet, Jonas Akerlund and Bob Smeaton.
 Beyoncé holds the record for the most nominations with five.
 The British pop rock group Eurythmics and Coldplay hold the record for the most nominations as a performer without a win, with three each.
 Although Beyoncé also held four losing nominations, she won with her fourth nomination with Homecoming in 2020.

 Recipients

 In 1984 and 1985, only the artists were presented with an award.
 In 1986 the award went to the artist(s) and the video director(s).
-From 1987 onwards, the award has been presented to the artist(s), video director(s) and video producer(s).
-(Nominations list performing artists only).
+From 1987 onwards, the award has been presented to the artist(s) (when applicable), video director(s) and video producer(s).
+(Nominations from 1984 to 1986 listed performing artists only).